 This guide to ski lessons is based on the two I’ve had at Copper Mountain in Colorado, which I highly recommend for anyone living in Denver.
 Copper is easy to get to and has an affordable (for skiing, not normal life) four-pack that I get each winter.
 I (tragically) have not been compensated by Copper to write this blog and all opinions are my own.

-What to Bring
+What To Bring

 What They Provide

-When to Book
+When To Book

 The Actual Lesson

 Don’t fret – it’s still a small hill, and the turns are very gentle.
-We went through a bunch of different exercises that got progressively more challenging, but everyone moved at their own pace and our instructor Kris did an excellent job of adjusting to the very different skill levels.
+We went through a bunch of different exercises that got progressively more challenging, but everyone moved at their own pace and our instructor did an excellent job of adjusting to the very different skill levels.

 You can practice as much as you want before learning how to get on the chairlift and taking on the main bunny hill.
 It does get pretty busy with all the other lessons, so this also helps you learn how to maneuver in traffic (although the instructors do a good job of managing this) and gives you a little taste of a slightly large hill.
-Still, nothing crazy.
+Still, nothing wild.